William Aberhart High School

 (Flash player required)

 William Aberhart High School, a comprehensive high school offering English, Spanish Bilingual and French Immersion programs located in the northwest community of Banff Trail, near the University of Calgary.
-As of September 2013, the following communities will be served for the English program: Banff Trail, Capitol Hill (West of 14 St), Charleswood and Collingwood west pf 14 St. The main junior high feeder school to William Aberhart High School for the English program is Senator Patrick Burns.
+The following communities will be served for the English program: Banff Trail, Capitol Hill (West of 14 St), Charleswood and Collingwood west pf 14 St. The main junior high feeder school to William Aberhart High School for the English program is Senator Patrick Burns.

 William Aberhart High School is the designated French Immersion and Spanish Bilingual school for students from Arbour Lake, Banff Trail, Beddington Heights, Bowness, Briar Hill, Brentwood, Bridgeland/Riverside, Cambrian Heights, Capitol Hill, Charleswood, Citadel,Country Hills, Country Hills Village, Coventry Hills, Crescent Heights, Crestmont, Dalhousie, Edgemont, Evanston, Greenview, Greenwood, Greenbriar, The Hamptons, Harvest Hills, Hawkwood, Hidden Valley, Highland Park, Highwood, Hillhurst, Hounsfield Heights, Huntington Hills, Kincora, MacEwan, Montgomery, Mount Pleasant, North Haven, Panorama Hills, Parkdale, Point McKay, Queen's Park Village, Ranchlands, Renfrew, Rocky Ridge, Rosedale, Rosemont, Royal Oak, Sandstone, Scenic Acres, Sherwood, Silver Springs, St. Andrews Heights, Sunnyside, Thorncliffe, Triwood (Collingwood, Charleswood), Tuscany, Tuxedo Park, University Heights, Valley Ridge, Varsity, West Hillhurst, and Winston Heights/Mountview.